garrandall/popular-music-data/tracks/can-t-let-go-laurnea.md

 Baby won't you help me say
 I always thought
 This would be a perfect kind of love for me
-But now i know it's plain to see
+But now I know it's plain to see
 Things will work out just for me
-But i need to know
+But I need to know
 Please let me know
-If you're gonna be alright,(if you're gonna be alright) Cuz i luhve you!, yea
+If you're gonna be alright,(if you're gonna be alright) Cuz I luhve you!, yea

 Chorus:
 I can't let go(i can't let go, no no)
 Wanna let it show (i've got to let it show, yea, yea, yea) Gotta let you go (oh no)
-But i don't even know, (but i don't, know know know) Don't wanna know what i'd do,(ooohhhh)
+But I don't even know, (but I don't, know know know) Don't wanna know what i'd do,(oh)
-If i were ever without you, (baby)
+If I were ever without you, (baby)

 Chorus:
-I can't let go(i can't let go, i can't let go)
+I can't let go(i can't let go, I can't let go)
 Wanna let it show (oh honey, don't you see the tears in my eyes?)
 Gotta let you go (i've been crying)
-But i don't even know
+But I don't even know
 Don't wanna know what i'd do
-If i were ever without you
+If I were ever without you